 Easy to install.
 Snug fit ensures that rattling will be kept to a minimum.
 Adjustable to fit preference.
 Extends out far which allows the driver to see everything behind them regardless of trailer length.

 The passenger side doesn't give a complete view of the back of the trailer.

-Conveniently slides over an existing mirror with wedge-lock security.
-Boasts a sleek design to complement an existing mirror perfectly.
-Easy to install, and no tools are required for installation.
-Durable ABS plastic construction ensures the mirror is built to last.
+Conveniently slides over an existing fixture with wedge-lock security.
+Boasts a sleek design to complement an existing side units perfectly.
+Easy to install and no tools are required for installation.
+Durable ABS plastic construction ensures it is built to last.

 May fall off of a mount after extended use.
 Won't fit all vehicles.

-Snaps onto a vehicle's original mirror for seamless installation.
-Boasts an aerodynamic design that results in an unobstructed view for safer towing.
-Mirror's housing is rugged, and the mirror's glass is scratch-resistant.
+Snaps onto a vehicle's original wing fixture for seamless installation.
+Boasts an aerodynamic design that results in an unobstructed view for safer operation.
+The housing is rugged and the glass is scratch-resistant.
 Fits Dodge, Ford, Chevy, and Toyota models.

 When you’re driving around town in your car or truck, you usually have three mirrors to help you see what’s behind you: a rearview mirror inside the car and two side-view mirrors on either side of the vehicle.
 Normally, that’s all you need.
 When you’re towing a trailer, though, everything changes.